Shopify/polaris/public/README.md

 ```

 ## Examples
-We have created example applications to document the various ways a consumer could implement Polaris.
-Each of these examples includes further documentation:
+We have created example applications to document some of the ways you could include Polaris in one of your own applications.
+Each of these examples includes further documentation on how to install dependencies and run the app:

 - [create-react-app example](https://github.com/Shopify/polaris/tree/sample-apps/examples/create-react-app)
 - [Webpack example](https://github.com/Shopify/polaris/tree/sample-apps/examples/webpack)